Understanding IRS Tax Penalties

 Taxes can be a cause of distress for some and a confounding task for many, especially for those who owe money to the IRS.
-According to new data, roughly 37% of Americans may owe the IRS on their taxes this year (2019).
+According to data released at the end of 2021, Americans still owed over $114 billion in back taxes, penalties, and interest from 2020 tax filings.
+That’s not counting tax bills accumulated during 2021, which is just now being reported.

-Whether you owe money or not, it’s important to have a solid understanding of common types of tax penalties the IRS can throw your way along with how to best handle these stressful situations so you’re not drowning in penalty fees.
+Whether you owe money or not, it’s important to have a solid understanding of the common tax penalties and fees the IRS can throw your way.
+It’s also important to know how to best handle these stressful situations so you’re not drowning in tax bills.

 If you’re like most taxpayers, the majority of your income comes from one primary source—your job.
 You’ve probably noticed that your employer withholds federal income tax from every paycheck.
 This makes it unlikely that you’ll pay less than you should when filing your tax return.